graphcore/poptorch/docs/user_guide/debugging.rst

   :end-before: tensor_retrieve_end
   :emphasize-lines: 4, 5

-For a more practical understanding around observing tensors, Graphcore's examples repository contains a tutorial you can follow about observing tensors, using anchoring and generating a gradient histogram:
+For a more practical understanding around observing tensors, the `Graphcore  GitHub examples repository <https://github.com/graphcore/examples>`__ contains a tutorial you can follow about observing tensors, using anchoring and generating a gradient histogram:
 :tutorials-repo:`PopTorch tutorial: Observing tensors <tutorials/pytorch/observing_tensors>`.

 Inspecting optimiser state
 ==========================

-You can inspect optimiser state without using anchoring.
+You can inspect the optimiser state without using anchoring.
 After you instantiate a :py:func:`~poptorch.trainingModel`, the optimiser's `state_dict()` function will return the internal optimiser's state.
 This state dictionary will be populated when the training model is compiled, and is updated after each training step.